 Overall, girl and boy cockatoos tend to be quite similar.
 Some species may have differences in size or head shape, but often the contrasts are so small that determining gender is more of a guess.
 However, some species can be identified according to gender by eye color.
-As a cockatoo grows, his eye color changes as he matures -- if he's the right species.
-In some species, mature male cockatoos have black eyes and females have brownish-colored eyes.
+As a cockatoo grows, his eye color changes as he matures—if he's the right species.
+When looking at the male and female sulphur-crested cockatoo, for example, mature male cockatoos have black eyes and females have brownish-colored eyes.

-Beaks and Feathers
+Beaks and feathers

-The male gang-gang cockatoo has eye-catching red marks on his head, as well as orange, white and red feathers on his lower abdomen.
+The male gang-gang cockatoo has eye-catching red marks on his head, as well as orange, white, and red feathers on his lower abdomen.
 The female is a bit dull in comparison; the orange is not as bright on her chest and red marks are missing from her head.
-The red-tailed black cockatoo, or Banks cockatoo, has a black beak, grey-tipped chest feathers and a red tail if he's a boy, and a horn-colored beak, yellow-barred feathers on the chest and a reddish-orange tail mixed with yellow if she's a girl.
+The red-tailed black cockatoo, or Banks cockatoo, has a black beak, grey-tipped chest feathers, and a red tail if he's a boy, and a horn-colored beak, yellow-barred feathers on the chest, and a reddish-orange tail mixed with yellow if she's a girl.